Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/02-mixing-c-rtl-kernels/README.md

 #### The Vivado Design Suite Project

-At this point, the Vivado Design Suite opens a project automatically with the generated RTL code corresponding to the default `A = A + 1` function.
+At this point, the AMD Vivado Design Suite™ opens a project automatically with the generated RTL code corresponding to the default `A = A + 1` function.
 You can navigate to review the source files or even run RTL simulation.
-However, for this tutorial, you will not be modifying the default RTL Kernel and will only package into an object file (`.xo`).
+However, for this tutorial, do not modify the default RTL Kernel and will only package into an object file (`.xo`).

 1. In Flow Navigator, click **Generate RTL Kernel**.
 ![Generate RTL Kernel](images/mixing-c-rtl-kernels_flow_navigator.png)